 - Get a professional-looking email address.
 Again, do NOT use one of the free Web-based email providers, such as Live Mail, Hotmail, Gmail, Yahoo, etc. Once you set up your domain and Web hosting account as discussed in point #1, you can also set up your own unique email account using your unique domain name.
 There are a variety of ways to write your email user name, such as firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, or just email@example.com.
 Save your clever and funny user names, such as firstname.lastname@example.org or email@example.com, for your non-professional accounts.
 Using an official-looking email address is much more professional than using one of those free email account providers or a tongue-in-cheek user name.
 On the other hand, if you’re a comedic writer, a comic user name might be more suitable for you.
 Just use common sense or ask someone you trust who has common sense.

 - Start an opt-in subscriber email list.
 After setting up your domain with your Web host and creating your email account, you should create a special email account just for communicating with your email list subscribers.
 There are a number of services that will help you manage your subscriptions and unsubscriptions for a fee, such as ConstantContact.com or AWeber.com, but if their prices are too steep for you, you can always manage your list personally using a mass mailing software such as Group-Mail.com.
-That’s what I’ve used for years.
+That’s what I’ve used for years, and another of with which I have an affiliate relationship.
 Although the paid version is quite expensive, depending on the edition you choose, you can use the free version indefinitely with great results.
 You just have to be creative with working around the limitation on the maximum number of subscribers to a group if you opt for the free version.
-Having an email subscriber list will enable you to communicate and market to your subscribers on as frequent a basis as you desire or as your subscribers will tolerate.
+Having an email subscriber list will enable you to communicate and market to your subscribers on as frequent a basis as you desire or as often as your subscribers will tolerate.
 Just be certain to require each sign-up to confirm his or her subscription, in case someone tries to subscribe someone’s email address without permission.
 Also, be sure to put your email list sign-up form in a prominent place on each page of your Author Website “above the fold” (meaning on the top of the page before the user has to scroll or press the Page Down key).
-You can put it in either the left or right column of your site, if you use tables or CSS (a cascading style sheet) for your page layout, which is recommended.
+You can put it in either the left or right column of your site, if you use tables or CSS (a cascading style sheet) for your page layout, which I recommend.

 As I said, there are many more ways to boost your visibility, but these five are practically essential to your success.
 I welcome your feedback comments below.